Jai Paul: 2016–2019: Paul Institute

-In March 2016, Jai and his brother A. K. Paul announced a new project titled Paul Institute.
+In March 2016, both Jai and A. K. Paul created a record label named "Paul Institute".
 The project was inaugurated with the release of A. K. Paul's debut single as a solo artist, "Landcruisin'".
+The song, having been debuted on Zane Lowe's Beats 1 radio show, was available initially only to Paul Institute members who signed up via the Institute's website and SMS messages.
+Digital and physical copies of the record were purchasable via the site.

 In November 2017, Jai was pictured for the first time since 2013 in Property Week, in which himself and A. K. Paul had signed a lease in London's White City Place for a space for the Paul Institute.
 Later that month, Paul Institute released two new singles; "Mystery" by Fabiana Palladino, with production credits to Jai Paul, and "Evil" by Ruthven, with production credits to A. K. Paul.

 On 25 July 2018, The Institute released two new singles: the track "Shimmer" by Fabiana Palladino featuring Jai Paul on production, engineering, instrumental and mixing duties; and "Hypothalamus", Ruthven's second release on the Paul Institute imprint, featuring A. K. Paul on guitar.